Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 The type of the condition expression must be a subtype of `kotlin.Boolean`, otherwise it is an error.

-> Note: when used as expressions, conditional expressions are special w.r.t. of operator precedence: they have the highest priority (the same as for all primary expressions) when placed on the right side of any binary expression, but when placed on the left side, they have the lowest priority.
+> Note: when used as expressions, conditional expressions are special w.r.t. operator precedence: they have the highest priority (the same as for all primary expressions) when placed on the right side of any binary expression, but when placed on the left side, they have the lowest priority.
 > For details, see Kotlin [grammar][Syntax grammar].

 ### When expression